musq/www/about.md

 **I believe in privacy as a fundamental right.**

-On a lighter note, I occasionally make sketch portraits of happy people :)
+On a lighter note, I occasionally make [sketch portraits][my-sketches] of happy people :)

 Enjoy!